-With more than 60,000 alumni, the Southeast family stays strong through shared experiences, fond memories and exciting opportunities for lifelong involvement.
+With more than 67,000 alumni in all 50 states and nearly 80 countries, the Southeast family stays strong through shared experiences, fond memories and exciting opportunities for lifelong involvement.
 The Southeast Missouri State University Alumni Association works to support alumni and keep them connected to the University they call home.

-In its efforts to advance Southeast's mission of becoming the University of First Choice, the Alumni

-Association offers a variety of services to alumni and friends.
+In its efforts to advance Southeast's mission of becoming the University of First Choice, the Alumni Association has extended complimentary membership to all alumni which include a variety of services.
 The "Magazine of Southeast Missouri State University" is a 32-page, full-color magazine published twice a year.
 The magazine includes feature articles, updates on campus news, and profiles of alumni, faculty and other members of the Southeast family. iAMsoutheast is an interactive online community that allows alumni to stay personally and professionally connected to one another.
-Both services, along with many others, are provided free to all alumni and friends of Southeast Missouri State University.
+Both services, along with many others, are provided free to Alumni Association members of Southeast Missouri State University.